dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

-# Personal take on the 8px Grid systems – the hard grid method
+# Personal take on the 8px Grid systems – Or how to make the Hard grid method as easy to implement as the Soft grid method?

 ## Why 8px grid?